-What to Know About Dog Anesthesia Before Surgery
+What to Know About Anesthesia Before Your Dog Has Surgery

 If your dog is scheduled for surgery and undergoing anesthesia, you likely turned to the internet to assuage your fears.
 We’re glad you found us, as plenty of misinformation floats around online from well-meaning but ill-informed people who fancy themselves a modern-day Dr. Google.
 At GeniusVets, we believe that pet care information should come directly from veterinarians, which is why we’ve taken frequently asked questions on anesthesia for dogs, sent these questions to renowned veterinarians across the U.S., and compiled their replies to get you the helpful information that you will help soothe your fears about your dog’s upcoming procedure.

 While we've sourced all of the dog anesthesia information and recommendations below directly from leading veterinarians across the country, please make sure to seek out the advice of your veterinarian or find a trusted vet near you using the GeniusVets Directory.

 Anesthesia comes in a few different forms.
 We think about the initial and pre-anesthetic medications that we administer to calm the pet to help with pain management.
 There is also induction anesthesia, which brings that dog under anesthesia to be intubated and kept on general anesthesia, which is typically gas anesthesia.
 And that's delivered by an endotracheal tube.
 And the pre-anesthetic also helps them wake up more smoothly.
 By giving those multiple steps along the way, we can provide fewer drugs overall and then, in turn, make that safer for your dog.

 Dogs need anesthesia when they undergo surgery or any other painful procedure where we don't want them to feel that.
 It could be due to a wound repair if they need stitches, or it could even be dental procedures where we have to do x-rays and require them to have their mouth open for extended periods.